Now really, wouldn’t you rather tear apart your opponent with teach and claws than sword or staff or spell? I thought so.

 - Bear Form is nice against melee cleaves.

 - Prowl – Your stealth.
-The perk (Prowl) removes the movement speed penalty.

 - Remove Corruption removes those annoying Rogue poisons, plus curses and hexes.